7 FDNY, 2 residents injured in East Village apartment fire

-EAST VILLAGE, Manhattan (WABC) --Nine people including four firefighters were hurt in a five-alarm fire in the East Village early Wednesday morning.
+EAST VILLAGE, Manhattan (WABC) --Nine people including four firefighters were hurt in a six-alarm fire in the East Village early Wednesday morning.

-The fire broke out on the first floor of a five-story apartment building on 1st Avenue just before 2 a.m.
+The fire broke out on the first floor of a five-story apartment building on 1st Avenue just after 1:45 a.m.

-Fire spread through the building quickly.
-All of the injuries are said to be minor.

 "Much of the roof on the first floor extension has burned away, but because of the collapse hazard we can't get in there.
 And that's the problem, why we can't put this fire out right now," Chief James Leonard, FDNY Chief of Department.